 The education, health and care needs assessment gives us a chance to build up a complete picture of the child/young person’s special educational needs so that we can decide how best to support them.

-If an EHC needs assessment is required, we'll again write to any professionals involved with the child/young person to ask for any new advice which they have to share with us.
+If an EHC needs assessment is required, the hub will notify appropriate young person, legal guardian, education setting and professionals, so that they can add information to the case.
 An educational psychologist will also be asked to provide specific advice about the child/young person’s special educational needs.
 The advice which they provide may be based on their earlier work with the child/young person.
 If the child/young person has not previously had a psychological assessment we may ask the educational psychologist to see them.

 For all EHC assessments we’ll invite a health professional to provide medical advice and we may offer you an appointment with a paediatrician or doctor.
-We’ll also ask social care services for advice.
+We will also ask social care services for advice.